We all want to be loved, admired, accepted, and respected.

 But what’s the “x factor” which makes one person successful and not another?

-There are many personality types, but charisma is defined by 1 word:
+There are many personality types, but charisma is always summed up in 1 word:

-We have 2 parts to energy which physically extend our personality.
+We have 2 parts to energy which physically extend our personality outward to others.

 1. INFLECTION.
 Imagine just one note over and over – it gets boring fast.